 - Architecture +Living Small– The world is urbanizing and as a consequence cities are looking for new models of density.
 Submit projects that take on the idea of life within a small footprint.
 The judges will be looking for innovation within this area for judging.

-- Architecture +Sustainability - Projects that tackle the issue of sustainability.
-Only the project's sustainability performance will be judged in this category.
+- Architecture +Sustainability – Sustainability is a concept that acknowledges the need to provide regenerating resources for future generations.
+In architecture, sustainability is demonstrated by providing design solutions to control the social, economic and environmental footprints of a project.
+Only the project’s sustainability performance will be judged in this category.

-- Architecture +Urban Transformation – Cities across the globe are revitalizing abandoned infrastructure, creating new public spaces out of neglected areas and building new ways for the world’s citizens to live more densely within existing urban fabric.
-Submit projects that highlight this trend - architectural projects that spur new occupation and lively places.
+- Architecture +Urban Transformation – Cities across the globe are adapting to greater urban populations by revitalizing abandoned infrastructure, creating new public spaces out of neglected areas and building new ways for the world’s citizens to live more densely within existing urban fabric.
+Submit projects that contribute to urban development and change.
 Only the transformative aspect of projects will be eligible for this category.